quatico-solutions/dom-serializer/README.md

 - `shadow`: Boolean to enable/disable the rendering of shadow DOM contents; defaults to true.
 - `shadowDepth`: Number of showRoots to be rendered; defaults to infinity.
 - `shadowRoots`: Controls how shadow roots are rendered.
 Defaults to "declarative".
+- `slottedContent`: Controls how slotted content is rendered.
+Show it as referenced child to the slot element.
+Defaults to "ignore".

 ## Render a DOM structure as string